 This is not an authentic Basque cheesecake.
-It is my interpretation of a burnt Basque-style cheesecake with the addition of a vanilla cookie crust bottom.
+It is an interpretation of a burnt Basque-style cheesecake with the addition of a vanilla cookie crust bottom.

 Burnt Basque Cheesecake

 What is basque cheesecake?
-What makes it difference from American cheesecake?
+And, what makes it different from American cheesecake?

 This high temperature forms a caramelized exterior that serves as a natural crust for the cheesecake.

 Not A Traditional Recipe

 This is my adapted version.
 It takes elements of the burnt cheesecake and mixes it with my favorite part of American cheesecake- the crust!

 If you would like to try a more authentic version, simply omit the crust part of the recipe.

 What does this basque style cheesecake taste like?

 To put it simply, it tastes like a caramelized cheesecake.The creamy filling has your standard vanilla flavor.